-absurdity. "[G]eneral absurdity is often readily apparent from the text of the statute itself.
-The specific facts of the case will play little, if any, role."45 For example, "[a] statute that imposes a waiting period for filing an appeal rather than a time limit in which to file is absurd in all cases."46 Instances of general absurdity are often caused by a simple and obvious legislative error when drafting the statute.47
+With those entertaining examples of the absurdity doctrine under our belt, 44 a final introductory topic is worth addressing: the categories of general versus specific absurdity. "[G]eneral absurdity is often readily apparent from the text of the statute itself.
+The specific facts of the case will play little, if any, role."
+For example, "[a] statute that imposes a waiting period for filing an appeal rather than a time limit in which to file is absurd in all cases."
+Instances of general absurdity are often caused by a simple and obvious legislative error when drafting the statute.

 The absurdity cases discussed thus far in this Article, however, were all examples of specific absurdity.
-The statutes that prohibit interfering with the mail, drawing blood in the streets, escaping from prison, and keeping game quadrupeds inside the home are generally reasonable.48 However, prosecuting the sheriff who arrested the mail carrier on a murder warrant, the surgeon who opened the vein of a person in the street for medical purposes, the prisoner who escaped because the prison was on fire, or the Good Samaritan who took in the helpless infant squirrel are all absurd because of the specific facts of those cases.49
+The statutes that prohibit interfering with the mail, drawing blood in the streets, escaping from prison, and keeping game quadrupeds inside the home are generally reasonable.
+However, prosecuting the sheriff who arrested the mail carrier on a murder warrant, the surgeon who opened the vein of a person in the street for medical purposes, the prisoner who escaped because the prison was on fire, or the Good Samaritan who took in the helpless infant squirrel are all absurd because of the specific facts of those cases.
+49